xraypy/xraylarch/doc/developers.rst

 In Larch, the general problem of how to lookup the names of objects remains, but the rules are changed slightly.
 Since Group objects are used extensively throughout Larch exactly to provide namespaces as a way to organize data, we might as well use them.
-Instead of using 'import *', Larch has a top-level group '_math' in which it stores several hundred names of functions, mostly from the numpy module.
+Instead of using "import *", Larch has a top-level group '_math' in which it stores several hundred names of functions, mostly from the numpy module.
 It also uses top-level groups '_sys' and '_builtin', which hold non-mathematical builtin functions